zeek/zeek/examples/httpmonitor/index.rst

 depend on the expertise of the person performing the analysis and the specific details of the task.

-For more information about how to handle the HTTP protocol in Bro, including a complete list of the fields available in http.log, go to Bro's :doc:`HTTP script reference
+For more information about how to handle the HTTP protocol in Zeek, including a complete list of the fields available in http.log, go to Zeek's :doc:`HTTP script reference
 </scripts/base/protocols/http/main.zeek>`.

 ------------------------